SCANL/scanl-web-redesign/content/authors/Anthony/_index.md

 ---
 # Display name
-title: 吳恩達
+title: Anthony Peruma

 # Username (this should match the folder name)
 authors:
-- 吳恩達
+- Anthony

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: PhD Student

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Rochester Institute of Techonology
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Anthony has to fill this in

 interests:
-- Artificial Intelligence
+- Software Maintenance
-- Computational Linguistics
+- Program Comprehension
-- Information Retrieval
+- Natural Language Processing

 education:
   courses: